ardaicoz/AlgoZoo/group/meetingslog.md

 **Discussion:** We added the for loop function to the SelectionController class and designed its JComboBox to make it more appealing.
 We added the endMessage() method to the MapView class to inform the users when they lose or pass the levels.
 We also added the retryButton to each mode for users to be able to restart the levels when they lose.

-### Meeting ~ (18.05.2020, 4 hours)
+### Meeting ~ (18.05.2020, 8 hours)

 **Present:** Ayberk, Görkem

 **Discussion:**  Minor changes to maps were made.
 Some researchs on this subject has been done and tried.
 However, we failed.
 Some bugs in the code have been fixed.
 Researchs on how to add sound to the buttons in the game was done.
 Button sizes were adjusted.
 The CodeView class has been rewritten according to the changes.

-**ToDo:** Save-load üzerine çalışılacak araştırma yapılacak.
-Programın daha hızlı çalışması için yapılması gerekenler araştırılacak.
-Tespit edilen hatalar düzeltilecek.
+**ToDo:** Research about save-load will be done.
+Things to do to make the program run faster will be investigated.
+The detected errors will be corrected.

 ### Meeting ~ (19.05.2020, 3 hours)